rileythomp/QuadImage/README.md

 # QuadImage
 Image manipulation with quadtrees.
 The image is split into 4 quadrants, each of which is given an average colour based on the colours of the pixels in that quadrant.
-The quadrant with the largest average colour error (a metric similar to standard deviation) relative to the number of times it has been split, will then again be split into 4 quadrants.
+The quadrant with the largest average colour error (a metric similar to standard deviation), will then again be split into 4 quadrants.
 This process is repeated an arbitrary number of times, continuously increasing the clarity of the image.

 ![fieldgif](gifs/field.gif)